2phi/weac/README.md

 ```python
 skier = weac.Layered(system='skier', layers=myprofile)
 ```
 Calculate lists of segment lengths, locations of foundations, and position and magnitude of skier loads from the inputs total length `L` (mm), crack length `a` (mm), and skier weight `m` (kg).
-We can choose to analyze the situtation before a crack appears even if a cracklength > 0 is set by replacing the `'crack'` key thorugh the `'uncracked'` key.
+We can choose to analyze the situtation before a crack appears even if a crack length > 0 is set by replacing the `'crack'` key thorugh the `'uncracked'` key.
 ```python
 segments = skier.calc_segments(L=10000, a=300, m=80)['crack']
 ```